-I’m a Chicago-based brand storyteller and senior copywriter with a journalist’s heart.
+I’m a Chicago-based content marketer with a journalist’s heart.

-I’m a brand journalist and senior copywriter.
-My portfolio includes branded web content, long form journalism, podcast scripts, video scripts, executive thought leadership, social media campaigns, and more.
-For more than 12 years, I was a public radio reporter covering health care, social issues, and breaking news for NPR and several NPR member stations, as well as for a Kaiser Health News/NPR collaboration.
+I write web content, scripts, thought leadership, social media campaigns, and more.
+For more than 12 years, I was a public radio reporter covering health care, social issues, and breaking news for NPR and several NPR member stations, and the Kaiser Health News/NPR collaboration.
 My superpower is making the complex compelling and approachable.
 My favorite m.o. is collaboration, though I’m an independent powerhouse.
 My must-have?
 A sense of humor.

 My journalism has won regional Edward R. Murrow awards, a Metcalf Diversity in Media award, and multiple AP awards.
 I was honored to be a National Health Journalism Fellow at the USC Annenberg Center for Health Journalism.